pembalama/pembalama/README.md

-👋  Hey there
+### 👋  Hi there

-I am a Full Stack Web Developer.
-Technologies I enjoy using HTML, CSS, JavaScript, React, Redux, Express, Node.js, SQL.
+Full Stack Web Developer with a growth mindset and passion for learning new things.
+When I am not coding, I enjoy listening to podcasts, traveling, exploring great foods, and staying up to date on all things tech.